gradle/gradle-build-action/README.md

 ## Why use the `gradle-build-action`?

-It is possible to directly invoke Gradle in your workflow, and the `setup-java` action provides a simple way to cache Gradle dependencies.
+It is possible to directly invoke Gradle in your workflow, and the `actions/setup-java@v2` action provides a simple way to cache Gradle dependencies.

 However, the `gradle-build-action` offers a number of advantages over this approach: